 What is happening to the Arts Depot?

-It is being demolished, to be replaced by a new café and activity space on the ground floor and eight social rent apartments above.
+It is being demolished, to be replaced by a new café and activity space on the ground floor, and eight social rent apartments above.

 Why?

 Hyde originally planned to demolish both the Community Centre and the Arts Depot and replace them with a smaller Centre topped by a mass of 15 apartments.
 Residents objected strongly to this plan and called for the Centre to be refurbished rather than demolished.
 This is what is happening, and the revised model, retaining the Centre and reducing the number of apartments to eight at just the front of the site has proved far more acceptable, especially as these apartments will be let as social housing (ie. their rents will be on the same basis as those of us who are Hyde tenants on Kennington Park Estate).
-Unfortunately, it is not possible to squeeze any housing onto the site other than in the space occupied by the Arts Depot.

 What will replace the Arts Depot?

 A large new space will be created fronting onto Harleyford Street, which we aim to turn into an activity space for young people, but which will also be available for parties and other activities.
-We don’t want to lose the creative focus which has been developed at the Arts Depot and will be open to ideas and suggestions from Estate residents and local people on how best to continue to develop it.
+We don’t want to lose the creative focus which has been developed at the Arts Depot and are open to ideas and suggestions from Estate residents and local people on how best to continue to develop it.

 Next door will be a café, open to street customers as well as residents.
 We’re talking to Alex of Sexi Coffee about staying with us to run the café.
 Appropriate safeguarding measures will be taken when some activities are taking place in the Centre and/or which have priority use of the courtyard, but at other times customers will be able to sit at tables in the courtyard or out front as well as inside.